 We first mentioned this project back in January 2012, although ideas had been kicking around for many years.
 It was given a green light for rezoning in November that year, and a slightly revised design was supported by the Urban Design Panel (seen below), in early 2013.
 Now, five years later, it’s just about complete.
 After a false start trying to sell the project in a Downtown sales centre it was remarketed – and successfully sold – as Strathcona Village.

 It’s a surprisingly big structure, and will make a huge difference to the neighbourhood.
 Initially we wondered if the Development Permit would look any different from the rezoning design (which referenced the stacks of shipping containers found just to the north in the Port of Vancouver).
 The rezoning render is below – and very little changed.
 The coloured material is corrugated, just like containers.

-Right now the odd numbered 900 block of E Hastings is a set of what look like 1 storey buildings, although as they’re on the edge of the bridge that goes over the railway, actually they’re quite a bit taller on the lane.
-GBL have designed a building for Wall Financial of 10 to 12 storeys, with over 280 market units, 70 non-market units and light industrial uses both at street level and below.
+Previously there was a set of what looked like single storey buildings, although as they’re on the edge of the bridge that goes over the railway, actually they’re quite a bit taller on the lane.
+GBL designed the new building for Wall Financial.
+The tallest section is twelve storeys, with over 280 market units, 70 non-market units and light industrial and commercial strata units both at street level and below.